INTERVIEW WITH THE AUTHOR:

 … Her Jerusalem-based Detective Inspector Helen Mirkin is a cultured woman—her avocation is music, she sings in a choir and appreciates art.
 She is also outspoken about her likes and dislikes … the road there [to conclusion] is lively …

 BEFORE YOU GO:

-If you enjoyed immersing yourself in Helen Mirkin’s adventures, please post a review on the amazon website or elsewhere.
-I’ll be thrilled if you do.
-Feel free to drop me a line via the contact form or contact me via Facebook – I look forward to hearing from you!
+If you enjoyed Helen Mirkin’s adventures, please post a review on Amazon or Goodreads.
+Feel free to drop me a line via the Contact Form or Facebook – I love hearing from my readers.